peasantbird/tp/docs/DeveloperGuide.md

 **Target user profile**:

-This product is for student/junior realtors who have many clients and houses to keep track of.
+This product is for student/junior realtors who have many clients to keep track of.
 They are relatively tech-savvy and prefer the keyboard over the mouse, prefer concise commands as opposed to full sentences, and would like to customise the software to suit their preferences.